 For example, Amazon Prime’s offerings go beyond just faster delivery.

 They provide value by offering video streaming, exclusive deals, and a host of other benefits, thereby boosting the perceived value for customers.

 Customers appreciate when their complaints are taken seriously and addressed promptly.

 When a complaint arises, view it as an opportunity to win over a customer.
-A well-handled complaint can turn an unhappy customer into a loyal one.
+A well-handled complaint can turn a disgruntled customer into a happy customer.

 Apple is a good example here.

 Their customer service representatives are trained to empathize with the customer and focus on resolving the issue swiftly, which has contributed significantly to their high customer satisfaction ratings.